ericom-gideon/docs/docs/networking/ninefold_net.md

 To enable, select "Servers" -> "Resources" from the dashboard.
 Click on Enable Ninefold Net.

 Please note; any existing servers won't be able to take advantage of the Ninefold Net.
-It is necessary to template and re-deploy any existing servers should they need the ability to communicate with servers in other Availability Zones.
+It is necessary to template and re-deploy any existing servers should they need the ability to communicate with servers in other regions.

-Tip: Enabling this feature is free and traffic between regions is free
+Tip: Enabling this feature is free and traffic between regions is free.

 #### Ninefold Net IP info